-If you haven't yet, download this worksheet to help you keep notes on your narrative as you move through this Shift Expedition.
+If you haven't yet, download this worksheet to help you keep notes on your narrative as you move through this Shift Guidebook.

-At the next destination we will turn our attention from relationships to mindsets.
+In the next chapter we will turn our attention from relationships to mindsets.
 Every innovation requires a new way of thinking, and your narrative needs to help people make the appropriate shifts in thinking.

 For more on brand roles, see the article “Build Your Brand as Relationship.”

 Share With Others: